Jim-Salmons/neo4jcp/README.md

 IMPORTANT: Once enabled...
 ==========================

 You will need to go to the Manage User Accounts section of the Windows Control Panel, select the newly visible Administrator User account, then set its password.
-Once the 'Administrator' password is set, you may configure Neo4jCP to use it:
+Once the 'Administrator' password is set, you are ready to configure Neo4jCP to use it.
+You may choose one of two methods:

 1. You can enter the 'Administrator' password in your Neo4jCP.ini file so you won't have to enter it ever when using Neo4jCP.